Indigenous Perspectives Society

 • Proficiency with computer software including MS Office, databases, and PowerPoint.

-• Preference will be given to applicants of Aboriginal ancestry.
+• Preference will be given to Indigenous applicants.

 If you are qualified and interested in this challenging position, please send your resume with an accompanying cover letter describing how your strengths and experience make you the ideal fit to email@example.com with “Instructor: ASW” as the subject line.
 Open until filled.